How to Hire a Magician for Your Fair or Festival

 Full Insurance Coverage

-Always verify that your entertainer carries full insurance to industry standards.
+Always verify that your entertainer carries full public liability insurance to industry standards.
 A professional act has this documentation ready on request.
 This protects your event, your venue, and every attendee on the grounds.

 Magic Show vs Hypnosis Show — Which One Is Right?